LIMITED TIME OFFER: 25% off your first month — use code

 How To Add Bedrock Behavior Packs

-Step 1: Get Your Behavior Pack
+Step 1: Prepare Your Behavior Pack

 Step 2: Upload the Pack to Your Server